harshithv25/IRIS_Web_Rec25_241IT033/README.md

 ## ❗ Known bugs

 - **Log in using different accounts in the same browser make the app break**
-- **SMTP Provider not configured (the one in settings.py) doesnt seem to work as of now.
-But the email is being generated**
+- **SMTP Provider not configured (the one in settings.py) The mailer doesnt seem to work as of now.
+But the email is being generated and is being sent (confirmed from the logs).**
 - **Analytics isn't updating, even though new bookings are being created**

 ---